-Initial ratings are based on all available data and are made in the spring so that they can be used for any employment decisions as needed.
+Summative ratings must be completed for all administrators by June 30 of a given school year.^{XXVIII} Initial ratings are based on all available data and are made in the spring so that they can be used for any employment decisions as needed.
 Since some components may not be completed at this point, here are rules of thumb to use in arriving at a rating:

-- If stakeholder survey results are not yet available, then the observation of practice rating should count for 50% of the preliminary rating. - If the teacher effectiveness outcomes ratings are not yet available, then the student learning measures should count for 50% of the preliminary rating. - If the state accountability measures are not yet available, then the Student Learning Objectives should count for the full assessment of student learning. - If none of the summative student learning indicators can yet be assessed, then the evaluator should examine the most recent interim assessment data to assess progress and arrive at an assessment of the administrator's performance on this component.
+- If parent survey results are not yet available, then the observation of practice rating should count for 50% of the preliminary rating. - If the teacher effectiveness outcomes ratings are not yet available, then the student learning measures should count for 50% of the preliminary rating. - If the State accountability measures are not yet available, then the Student Learning Objectives should count for the full assessment of student learning. - If none of the summative student learning indicators can yet be assessed, then the evaluator should examine the most recent interim assessment data to assess progress and arrive at an assessment of the administrator's performance on this component.